Middle East Roundup: Know their names – Gaza’s dead, more than a statistic

 That’s a conversation Amjad al-Dirdasawii had with his three sons as the internet shakily started back again after a near-total communications blackout in Gaza this week.

 The blackout by Israel was reimposed later in the week, and led to fears of an escalated Israeli bombing campaign.
-And bomb they did, even hitting the densely populated Jabalia refugee camp for two days in a row.
+And bomb they did, even hitting the densely populated Jabalia refugee camp for three days in a row.
 The UN said the attack could constitute a war crime.

 An exit for a few, very few